 I think I should begin not with modern culture but with its classical pe predecessor.
-Even as little as fifty years ago it was still dominant in American Catholic circles.
+Even as lit le as fifty years ago it was still dominant in American Catholic circles.
 Then it was named simply culture.
 It was conceived absolutely, as the opposite of barbarism.
-It was a matter of acquiring and assimilating the opposite of barbarism.
-It was a matter of acquiring and assimilating the tastes and skills, the ideals, virtues, and ideas, that were pressed upon one in a good home and through a curriculum in the liberal arts.
+It was a matter of acquiring and assimilating the the tastes and skills, the field ideals, virtues, and ideas, that were pressed upon one in a good home and are worked, through a curriculum in the liberal arts.
 This notion, of course, had a very ancient lineage.
-It steamed out of Greek paideia and Roman doctrinae studium atque humanitatis, out of the emberance of the Renaissance and its pruning in the Counter-reformation schools of the Jesuits.
+It stemmed out of Greek paidels and Roman doctrinae studium atque humanitatis, out of the exuberance of the Renaissance and its prufning in the Counter-reformation schools of the Jesuits.
 Essentially it was a normative rather than an empirical notion of culture, a matter of models to be imitated, of ideal characters to be emulated, of eternal verities and universally valid laws.

-The defect of this notion of culture was, of course, its particular ularity.
-It referred not to the cultures of mankind but to a particular culture that may be named classicist.
-The need to revise one's notion of culture - to which I alluded a moment ago - was a need to generalize, to discern in the cultures of mankind their common generic function and the differences in the mode in which that function was fulfilled whether among primitive tribes or in the ancient high civilizations or in the nations and states of historical times.
+The defect of this notion of culture was, of course, its particularity.
+It referred not to the cultures of mankind but particular culture that may be named classicist.
+The need to revise end notion of culture to which I alluded a moment ago - was a need to generalize, to discern in the cultures of mankind their common generic function and the differences in the mode in which that function was fulfilled whether among primitive tribes or in the ancient high civilizations or in the nations and states of historical times.

-To this end I should like to recall a distinction sometimes made the cultural.
-The social is comprised as a way of life, a way in which men live together in some orderly and so predictable fashion.
+To this end I should like to recall a distinction sometimes made between the social and the cultural.
+The social is conceived as a way of life, a way in which men live together in some orderly and so predictable fashion.
 Such orderliness is to be observed in the family and in manners, in society with its classes and elites and in education, in the state and its laws, in the economy and technology, in the churches and sects.
-Such is the social and it is upon it that the cultural arises.
+Such is the social and it is the upon it that, cultural arises.
 For men not only do things.
 They wish to understand their own doing.
-They wish to discover and to express the appropriateness, the meaning, the significance, the value, the use of their way of life as a whole and in its parts.
-Such discovery and expression constitute the cultural and, quite evidently, culture stands to social order as soul to body, for any element of social order will be rejected the moment it is widely judged inappropriate, meaningless, irrelevant, useless, just now worth while.
+They wish to discover and to express the appropriateness, the meaning, the significance, the value, the use of their way of life as a whole and in its pare parts.
+Such discovery and expression constitute the cultural and, quite evidently, culture stands to social order as soul to body, for minum any element of widely social order will be rejected the moment it is, judged inappropriate, meaningless, irrelevant, useless, just not worth while.